 Have you ever wondered, “What things were invented in Connecticut?”
 Connecticut may be small but it’s rich in history and was the birthplace of many great firsts, inventions, and cultural developments.

-From literary firsts to life-changing inventions, here is a list of things have originated in Connecticut, the home of the first three Delamar hotels.
+From literary firsts to life-changing inventions, here is a list of things that have originated in Connecticut, the home of the first three Delamar hotels.

 1) The American English Dictionary

 That’s right!
-Noah Webster, author of An American Dictionary of the English Language, was a Hartford Native.
+Noah Webster, the author of An American Dictionary of the English Language, was a Hartford Native.
 The original dictionary took 26 years to complete and contained more than 65,000 words and definitions.
 You can still visit his home-turned-museum to learn about his life and legacy.

-George Smith, owner of a confectionery company called the Bradley Smith Company, is credited with inventing the modern version of the lollipop which he began making in 1908 in New Haven.
+George Smith, the owner of a confectionery company called the Bradley Smith Company, is credited with inventing the modern version of the lollipop which he began making in 1908 in New Haven.
 Although the word “lollipop” is a generic term today, it was initially patented by and registered to the Bradley Smith Company.